Browse through commonly asked questions to get the answers you need.

 Students must be proficient in written and spoken English.

 Students must demonstrate operating proficiency on a computer.

 Students must demonstrate the ability to manage their time, communicate effectively with others, and accept constructive criticism.

-For the Immersion Programs, you are required to additionally provide the following equipment at your own cost:
+For full-time programs, you're required to additionally provide the following equipment at your own cost: